learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ```
 3. Reload `cmd.exe`

-If the installation was successful, you can now search for applications to install with:
+If the installation was successful, you could now search for applications to install with:

 ```powershell
 choco search docker